-This is an exploratory research aimed at unveiling many myths surrounding the prevalence of poverty in the Nigerian State of Sokoto.
-This study attempts to disclose the failure of previous conventional poverty-alleviation programs and suggests ways of resuscitating waqf institution in order to achieve sustainable poverty alleviation in the state.
-Case Study Approach of Qualitative Research Method was adopted in this research and data was collected through relevant literature survey, face-to-face interview, observation and archival studies.
-Descriptive technique was used for data analysis findings indicate that poverty in Sokoto State remains resistant to all successive conventional measures of its alleviation.
-The potentials of wagf are found not adequately harnessed for sustainable poverty alleviation.
-Thus, there is a need for re-focusing the activities of waqf institution towards achieving the ultimate goal.
-Waqf-based microfinance evidently proved to be an effective way of alleviating poverty which can be achieved by financing MSMEs and enhancing earning potentials of the poor.
-Weak management of waqf properties amounts to waste of hard-earned resources.
+Purpose - This is an exploratory research aimed at unveiling many myths surrounding the prevalence of poverty in the Nigerian State of Sokoto.
+It attempts to disclose the failure of previous conventional poverty-alleviation programs and suggests ways of resuscitating waqf institution in order to achieve sustainable poverty alleviation in the State.

+Methodology - Qualitative approach is adopted in conducting the research and the data is collected through relevant literature survey, face-to-face interview, observation and archival studies.
+Descriptive technique is used in analyzing the data.

+Findings - It becomes certain that poverty in Sokoto State remains resistant to all successive conventional measures of its alleviation.
+It is discovered that the potentials of waqf are not adequately harnessed for sustainable poverty alleviation.
+Thus, there is a need for refocusing the activities of waqf institution towards achieving the ultimate goal.
+Waqf-based microfinance is evidently proved to be an effective way of alleviating poverty.
+This is achieved by financing MSMEs and enhancing earning potentials of the poor.

+Consequences - Weak management of waqf properties amounts to waste of hard-earned resources.
 While prevalence of poverty culminates in the rising rate of ignorance, unemployment, hunger, diseases and social vices.

-All stakeholders in the phenomenon; arms of government, the rich, scholars and the general public, should be live up to their respective responsibilities.
-Unlike zakah that has confinements and limitations, waqf has an openended pooling system that can squarely tackle the problem of poverty if professionally managed.
+Suggestion- All stakeholders in the phenomenon; arms of government, the rich, scholars and the general public, should be alive to their respective responsibilities.
+Unlike zakah that has confinements and limitations, waqf has an open-ended pooling system that can squarely tackle the problem of poverty if professionally managed.